No 6 Branch

 Sugarcane is the dominant land use in No 6 Branch, with cane farms occupying the flatter land around the South Johnstone River and Mundiburra Creek.
 Harvested cane is transported via a historic cane tramway network to the South Johnstone Sugar Mill, one of the most prominent mills in Far North Queensland operated by MSF Sugar.
 The nearby township of South Johnstone and the regional centre of Innisfail provide access to shops, schools, and services, while the broader Cassowary Coast region offers spectacular Wet Tropics World Heritage rainforest and coastal scenery.
 A car is essential for day-to-day travel.

-No 6 Branch falls under postcode 4859 and is governed by the local council Council (LGA).
-For state elections, residents vote in the Hill electorate.
+No 6 Branch falls under postcode 4859 and is governed by the Cassowary Coast Council (Local Government Area).
+For federal elections, residents vote in the electorate of Kennedy, while state elections fall under the Hill electorate.

 📍 Location